 Lawrence has been named one of the "100 Best Small Art Towns in America," and it doesn't take long to see why.
 Here you'll find art in restaurants, public buildings, galleries, museums and literally on street corners.
 The Lawrence Arts Center offers classes to the public in visual arts, theater, creative writing and more.
 The Lied Center hosts world-class performances, and the Spencer Museum of Art boasts a collection of more than 25,000 works.

 The historic downtown is the center of social life in Lawrence.
 You can shop book peddlers, specialty merchants and clothing stores you'll only find here.
-Sample Greek, Thai, Chinese, Japanese, Korean, Italian, Mexican, French, Indian and Cuban cuisine.
+Sample Greek, Thai, Chinese, Japanese, Korean, Italian, Mexican, French and Indian cuisine.
 Catch art-house films at Liberty Hall Cinema.
 Bob your head as regional and national acts take the stage at The Bottleneck and other music venues — or just wait for a street musician to tune up his saxophone.
 Study at a coffeehouse.
 Take a yoga class.
 Get a message.
 Learn to tango.
 It's all possible within a few blocks in the heart of the city.